Our Facilitator’s Glossary is provided as a service to the facilitation community.

 The set of people, tools, techniques, and processes used to define the project’s objectives, plan the necessary, lead the project and support teams, monitor progress, and ensure that the project is completed satisfactorily.

 A formal, approved document used to guide both project execution and control.
 The plan includes assumptions and decisions,approved scope, cost, and schedule deadlines, and facilitates communication among stakeholders.
+A list is just a list, but a Project plan is a call to action.
+Six elements include:

 The estimated or actual number of corporate effort hours (data processing and business personnel) required to deliver a system from requirements through installation.
 For convention: Small projects are those under 2000 effort hours.
 Medium projects are those between 2001 and 10,000 effort hours.
 Large projects are those over 10,000 effort hours.
 Very large projects are those over 20,000 effort hours.